chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 This article isn’t really even about Lance Armstrong though; it’s more about second chances, about believing in people even when they make terrible mistakes.
 Because we’ve all made mistakes, and lots of them.
-Maybe you haven’t been shooting up on every PED you can find and making millions of dollars off of it, but if you think that makes you a better person then Lance Armstrong this article is going to challenge you to reconsider.
+Maybe you haven’t been shooting up on every performance enhancing drug you can get your hands on and making millions of dollars off of it, but if you think that makes you a better person then Lance Armstrong this article is going to challenge you to reconsider.

 What kind of mistakes have you made in your life?
 Personally, most of the mistakes I’ve made in the past seem pretty inevitable.
 Like the time at recess